Larry Flynt: Personal life and death

-He married his fourth wife, Althea, in 1976, and they remained married for ten years until her death at age 33.
+He married his fourth wife, Althea, in 1976, and they remained married for eleven years until her death at age 33.
 Larry reported she had ARC (AIDS-related complex), but drowned in a bathtub in 1987.
 Toxicology reports were inconclusive.
 He married his fifth wife, Elizabeth Berrios, in 1998.
 Flynt had four daughters and a son, as well as many grandchildren.
 His daughter Lisa Flynt-Fugate died in a car crash in Ohio in October 2014 at age 47.

-He said he was an evangelical Christian for one year, "converted" in 1977 by evangelist Ruth Carter Stapleton, the sister of President Jimmy Carter.
+He said he was an evangelical Christian for one year, "converted" in 1977 by evangelist Ruth Carter Stapleton, the sister of Jimmy Carter.
 He said he became "born again" and that he had a vision from God while flying with Stapleton in his jet.
 He continued to publish his magazine, however, vowing to "hustle for God".
 He later declared himself an atheist.

 In 1994, Flynt bought a Gulfstream II private jet, which was used in the movie The People vs. Larry Flynt.
 In 2005, he replaced it with a Gulfstream IV.
 At the time of his death, he resided in the Hollywood Hills.

 Flynt said he had bipolar disorder.

 Flynt died from heart failure in Los Angeles on February 10, 2021, at age 78.